skyway/skyway.github.io/en/js-tutorial.md

     existingCall.close();
 });
 ```

-###  Receiving Process
+###  Receiving

-Responds when connection request is received from the partner.
+Answer when a partner requests a connection.
-If connection request is received from the partner, `call` will ignite.
-As you can obtain a Call object to manage the connection with the partner as a parameter, execute `call.answer()` and respond to the connection request.
+When someone is trying to establish a media connection with you, the `call` event will be emitted.
+The callback function will contain the `MediaConnection` object as the first argument (which we will call `call`).
-If you set your own `localStream` then, you will be able to send image and voice to your partner.
+To accept the connection, call `call.answer()`, passing in your local mediaStream.

-In the same way as calling process, execute `setupCallEventHandlers` and set the EventListener of the Call object.
+Set up the call event handlers in the same way you did when calling a partner.

 *JavaScript*
 {: .lang}